//

 The routing of Tara Iti Golf Club presents a myriad of opportunities to take in the sumptuous sea views, which reach a crescendo on the par 3 17th.
 My favourite hole on the course plays straight out towards the water to a tabletop green surrounded by sand – a salty homage to the 17th at TPC Sawgrass.
 Standing on the tee, waves folding, wind whipping, I remembered exactly how lucky I was to be there, just how special this part of the world truly is, and I felt the joy of Tara Iti’s presence.

-To play Tara Iti is to experience the game in its purest form, and the experience is one that should never be passed up.
-The course finds away to be both strategically brilliant and subtle, while providing a real time exhibit for one of New Zealand’s most pristine and isolated coastlines and having a bad day out here is impossible, no matter how bad the golf is.
+To play Tara Iti is to experience the game in one of its purest forms.
+The course finds a way to be both strategically brilliant and subtle, while offering a living exhibition of one of New Zealand’s most pristine and isolated coastlines.
+Having a bad day out here feels almost impossible, no matter how badly you play.

 Tara Iti Golf Club: Key Facts